Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-nservicebus-using-servicematrix-2.0-publish-subscribe.md

 ##Additional Exercises

 ###Add A Shipping Service
 Try expanding the solution on your own.
 Add a `Shipping` capability.
-You can add another event to occur when Billing is complete.
-Call it `OrderBilled.
+You can add another event to publish when billing is complete.
+Call it `OrderBilled`.
 Add a subscriber in a new `Shipping` service deployed to a `Shipping` endpoint also hosted in the NServiceBus host.

 ### Explore the ServiceMatrix Solution Views
 The Solution Builder of ServiceMatrix provides various views into the solution we've created.
 Look at the [toolbar](images/servicematrix-solutionbuilder-final.png "Solution Builder Toolbar") and review some of the other buttons.
 In addition to the Default View represented by the hammer, note the ServiceMatrix View icon.

-Select an endpoint in the SoltionBuilder then press the 'ServiceMatrix View' icon.
+Select an endpoint in the SolutionBuilder then press the 'ServiceMatrix View' icon.
 A new 'ServiceMatrix Details' window will be displayed as shown here:

 ![Endpoint View in SolutionBuilder](images/servicematrix-endpointsview.png)

+This view provides a convenient look into the properties and components of the endpoint.
 #Next Steps
 Learn more about the advantages of the bus architectural style and entire NServiceBus platform at [Particular.net](http://docs.particular.net "Particular Docs")